Northfleet: Cement

 The Romans first began to dig chalk from the area, but the making of cement came later.
 The industry requires plentiful water supplies, and chalk as its main ingredient, both of which were to hand.
 When in 1796, James Parker set up kilns on Northfleet creek to make his Roman cement, it was the beginning of a large complex of cement works along this stretch of the river.
 The manufacture of Portland cement began in April 1846 when William Aspdin, son of Joseph Aspdin, its inventor, acquired Parker's works and built new kilns.

 Aspdin's works became Robins & Co in 1853, sold on to the Associated Portland Cement Manufacturers (APCM) in 1900, which was taken over by the Lafarge Group in 2001.
 By 1900, there were nine cement works operating on the Thames between Swanscombe and Gravesend.
 The last cement plant in Northfleet ceased operation in 2008.

 Now under water, one of the largest chalk pits, known locally as The Blue Lake, can be found between the A226 and the North Kent Railway line.
 It is about 200 metres south of the access tunnel to the old (now demolished) Lafarge cement plant, that runs under the North Kent / Channel Tunnel rail-link railway lines.

 Paper

-Northfleet is the location of a large Bowaters (later Bowater-Scott and Kimberly-Clark) paper mill built in 1923 and makes all of the main – line Andrex toilet tissue.
+Kimberly-Clark's paper mill, previously Bowaters and Bowater-Scott, was established in 1923 and makes Andrex toilet tissue.

 Metals

-Britannia Refined Metals (now part of the Glencore group) has a refinery producing lead and silver.
+Britannia Refined Metals, now part of Glencore, has a refinery producing lead and silver in Northfleet.